pgEdge/pgedge-helm/docs/quickstart.md

 ## Prerequisites

-- Access to a Kubernetes cluster
+- Access to a Kubernetes cluster:
-    - If you wish to run a cluster locally, we recommend using [kind](https://kind.sigs.k8s.io/docs/user/quick-start/#installation).
+    - To run a cluster locally, we recommend using [kind](https://kind.sigs.k8s.io/docs/user/quick-start/#installation).
-    - If you want to use `kind`, you can initialize a local Kubernetes cluster using this command:
+    - To use `kind`, you can initialize a local Kubernetes cluster using this command:
         ``` sh
         kind create cluster --config examples/configs/single/kind.yaml
         ```
-- Required tools installed on your laptop to deploy and interact with Kubernetes and CloudNativePG
+- The following tools must be installed on your laptop to deploy and interact with Kubernetes and CloudNativePG:
     - [helm](https://helm.sh/docs/intro/install/): The package manager for Kubernetes, used to install, upgrade, and manage Kubernetes applications via Helm charts.
     - [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl): The Kubernetes command-line tool, used to interact with and manage your Kubernetes clusters.
     - [kubectl cnpg plugin](https://cloudnative-pg.io/documentation/current/kubectl-plugin/#install): A plugin for `kubectl` that provides additional commands for managing CloudNativePG clusters.